Preis von Baden-Wurttemberg

 - March 742L (Alessandro Pesenti-Rossi): New to the CSAI's Equipe Nationale as a spare car but sold on unused to Alessandro Pesenti-Rossi, who raced it twice in F2 late in 1974.
 Pesenti-Rossi raced the car again in 1975 but was more focused on his F3 campaign with a March 743.
 After a single F2 race with the 742 at the start of 1976, Pesenti-Rossi acquired a 762 and a 763, and the 742 was not seen again.
 Reports that it went to the Brambillas are now thought to be incorrect.
 In early 1978, Nigel Clarkson (Cirencester, Gloucestershire) ran a F2 March in the Aurora series.
 This was described as a 762 when he failed to qualify for the two Easter races but was identified as a 742 with BDX engine when it reappeared in September.
 Clarkson recalls that "the car was a disaster having been put together from a bunch of bits by an Australian John Gillmeister" and believes it later became a Special Saloon.
-According to Kevan McLurg, Scot Ron Cummings bought a dismantled March 742 from Clarkson in 1980, and this was used as a basis of such a Special Saloon, a Lotus Esprit that he raced in 1982.
-Later on, Ricky Gauld (Huntly, Aberdeenshire, Scotland) bought a March from Ron Cummings which was "an ex Super Saloon", and he used this in March form in hillclimbs in the 1994/95 period.
+According to Kevan McLurg, Scot Ron Cummings bought a dismantled March 742 from Clarkson in 1980, and this was used as a basis of such a Special Saloon, a Lotus Esprit that he raced in 1982 with an 1800cc Cosworth engine.
+He then fitted a 3400cc Ford GAA to it, and raced it in this form from 1983 to 1988.
+He then bought a March 802 in AC bodywork and the 742-based Esprit was driven by Ricky Gauld (Huntly, Aberdeenshire, Scotland) in GT racing at Ingliston in 1989 and 1990.
+Gauld bought the March from Ron Cummings, recalling that it was "an ex Super Saloon", and used it in March form in hillclimbs in 1994.
 By 2009, the car was owned by Kevan McLurg and was in pieces.

 - March 742 [742-11?]
 (Jo Vonlanthen): Invoiced to Jörg Obermoser, but identified as the second car run by Jo Vonlanthen Racing Team during 1974, hired out to Dieter Basche at Hockenheim, to Jean-Pierre Jaussaud at Nogaro, and kept as an unused spare at Hockenheim in September.
 Not known after 1974.